-Display Cause/Solution Image cannot be saved.
-An error occurred while saving the image.
-Insert a new memory card or format the memory card or internal memory.
-96 The camera has run out of file numbers.
-Insert a new memory card or format the memory card or internal memory.
-96 There is insufficient space to save the copy.
-Delete images from the destination.
-15 Image cannot be modified.
+Display Cause/Solution Image cannot be modified.
 Check that the images can be edited.
-53, 128 Cannot record movie.
+47, 113 Cannot record movie.
 A time-out error occurred while saving the movie on the memory card.
 Select a memory card with a faster write speed.
-62, 137 Memory contains no images.
+55, 121 Memory contains no images.
 There are no images in the internal memory or on the memory card.
 Remove the memory card to play back images in the internal memory.
 To copy the images saved in the camera's internal memory to the memory card, press the MENU button to select Copy in the playback menu.
-6 81 File contains no image data.
+6 74 File contains no image data.
 The file was not created or edited with this camera.
 This file cannot be played back.
 The file cannot be viewed on this camera.
 View the file using a computer or the device used to create or edit this file. - All images are hidden.
-There are no images available for a slide show, etc. 79 This image cannot be deleted.
+There are no images available for a slide show, etc. 72 This image cannot be deleted.
 The image is protected.
 Disable protection.
-80
+73 Lens error.
+Try again after turning the camera off and on.
+If the error persists, contact your retailer or Nikon-authorized service representative.
+108 Communications error An error occurred while communicating with the printer.
+Turn the camera off and reconnect the USB cable.
+93 System error An error occurred in the camera's internal circuitry.
+Turn the camera off, remove and reinsert the battery, and turn the camera on.
+If the error persists, contact your retailer or Nikon-authorized service representative.
+108